Aluval/FitPixAI/README.md

-FitPix AI: Photo Editor & BMI Calculator
-Overview
-FitPix AI is an all-in-one smart tool that combines BMI calculation, diet recommendations, and advanced photo editing features like enhancement, background removal, and compression.
-Features
-🏋 Health & Fitness
-•	BMI Calculator – Computes Body Mass Index based on height and weight.
-•	Diet Suggestions – Provides personalized diet recommendations based on BMI.
-•	How to Use:
-1. Enter your height & weight to calculate BMI.
-2. Receive health insights and diet tips based on your BMI category.\n 🖼️ Photo Editing
-•	Upload Image: Select an image file from the device.
-•	Open Camera & Capture: Access the device camera to take a photo.
-•	Editing Effects:
-o	Enhance: Improve image quality. o	B&W: Convert the image to black and white. o	Red Grayscale: Apply a red-tinted grayscale effect. o	Remove Background: Remove the image background using an API.
-•	Image Compression: Reduce image file size while maintaining quality.
-•	Format Selection: Save edited images in JPEG, JPG, PNG, or HEIC format.
-•	Download Processed Images: Save edited or compressed images to the device.
-Technologies Used
-•	HTML, CSS, JavaScript: Frontend structure and interactivity.
-•	Bootstrap: Responsive and styled UI components.
-•	Canvas API: Image processing and manipulation.
-•	JavaScript Fetch API: Calls external services for background removal.
-How to Use
-BMI & Diet Features
-1. Enter height and weight to calculate BMI.
-2. View BMI classification and personalized diet suggestions.
-Photo Editing Features
-1. Upload or Capture an Image
-o	Click "Upload Image" to select a file. o	Click "Open Camera" to capture a photo.
-2. Apply Effects
-o	Choose from available editing effects. o	The modified image will be displayed.
-3. Compress Image
-o	Click "Reduce Size" to compress the image. o	File size in KB and MB will be displayed.
-4. Select Format & Download
-o	Choose a format (JPEG, PNG, HEIC, etc.). o	Click "Download" to save the final image.
-API Integration
-•	The Remove Background feature uses the Remove.bg API.
-•	Ensure to provide a valid API key for the service to function.
-Future Improvements
-•	Add more advanced filters and AI-based enhancements.
-•	Improve compression efficiency with more options.
-•	Implement drag-and-drop image upload support.
-•	Enhance the BMI calculator with more health insights.
-Author
-Developed by [ALUVALA EDIGA HARSHA VARDHAN GOUD].
-________________________________________
-Notes
-Ensure that your API key is correctly configured for background removal to work.
-For large images, processing may take a few seconds.
+# FitPix AI: The Ultimate Photo Editor & Health Companion

+## 🚀 Overview
+**FitPix AI** is a cutting-edge tool that merges advanced photo editing with a smart BMI calculator and diet recommendations.
+Whether you're optimizing images or tracking your health, FitPix AI delivers precision and ease-of-use in one platform.

+---

+## ✨ Features

+### 🏋 Health & Fitness
+- **BMI Calculator** – Accurately calculates your Body Mass Index based on height and weight.
+- **Personalized Diet Plans** – Get tailored diet recommendations based on your BMI category.
+- **Easy-to-Use**:
+  1. Enter your height and weight.
+  2. Instantly receive your BMI result and health insights.
+  3. Follow recommended diet suggestions for a healthier lifestyle.

+### 🎨 Photo Editing
+- **Image Upload & Capture**
+  - Upload an image from your device.
+  - Capture photos using your camera directly within the app.
+- **Advanced Editing Effects**
+  - 🔹 **Enhance**: Boost image quality instantly.
+  - ⚫ **Black & White**: Convert images to grayscale.
+  - 🔴 **Red Grayscale**: Apply a unique red-tinted grayscale effect.
+  - 🎭 **Remove Background**: Remove image backgrounds seamlessly using an AI-powered API.
+- **Image Compression & Format Selection**
+  - Reduce file size while maintaining quality.
+  - Choose from **JPEG, PNG, HEIC**, and more.
+  - View compressed file size in **MB & KB** before downloading.

+---

+## 🛠️ Technologies Used
+- **Frontend**: HTML, CSS, JavaScript
+- **UI Framework**: Bootstrap for a sleek and responsive interface
+- **Image Processing**: Canvas API for real-time manipulation
+- **API Integrations**: Fetch API for background removal services

+---

+## 📌 How to Use

+### 📊 BMI & Diet Planner
+1. Enter your height and weight.
+2. Get an instant BMI calculation.
+3. Receive custom diet recommendations.

+### 🖼️ Photo Editing Tools
+1. **Upload or Capture an Image**
+   - Select an image from your device.
+   - Use the built-in camera to take a new photo.
+2. **Apply Filters & Effects**
+   - Choose from various effects to enhance your image.
+3. **Compress Image**
+   - Optimize your image and display the new file size.
+4. **Select Format & Download**
+   - Save images in **JPEG, PNG, HEIC**, etc.
+   - Click "Download" to store your edited file.

+---

+## 🔗 API Integration
+- **Remove.bg API** is used for background removal.
+- A valid API key is required for seamless performance.

+---

+## 🚀 Future Enhancements
+- AI-powered photo filters and smart enhancements.
+- More image compression options for optimal file size control.
+- Drag-and-drop support for easier image uploads.
+- Advanced BMI insights with calorie tracking and meal planning.

+---

+## 👨‍💻 Developer
+Crafted with passion by **[Aluvala Ediga Harsha Vardhan Goud]**.

+---

+## ⚠️ Important Notes
+Ensure your API key is configured correctly for background removal.
+Processing times may vary based on image size.